-Which are the best tires for the Ford Escape?
-That depends.
-The tires that were on the Escape when you bought it strike a balance between cost, treadwear, fuel economy, and performance.
+The best tires for your Ford Escape depend on how you drive, where you live and your budget.
+The factory tires that were on the Escape when you bought it strike a balance between cost, treadwear, fuel economy, and performance.
 Ford aimed to give you a good all-around tire, not one designed to excel in any one situation.
 Depending on how and where you plan to drive your Escape, you might want something different.
 Maybe you plan on lots of highway miles.
 Maybe you live somewhere with snow for most of the year.
-Do you have a big budget or a small one?
-No matter what your priorities, this overview of the best tire options for the Ford Escape will help you decide which tires to buy.
+No matter what your priorities, this overview of the best tire options for the Ford Escape will help you decide which tires work best for you.

 Online tire prices are usually less than in store